Climate and water: will it be too dry or too wet?

 Of the remaining 2.5%, a large part is trapped in glaciers and polar ice, namely 70%.
 That leaves 30%, so 0.75% of the total, in the form of groundwater, swamps, permafrost and a tiny bit in rivers and lakes.

-Water is still seen as an inexhaustible resource in many Western countries, but it is coming under increasing pressure due to climate change.
-At the same time, 771,000,000 people still have no access to drinking water.
+In many Western countries, water is still seen as an inexhaustible resource, but it is coming under increasing pressure due to climate change.
+At the same time, 771.000.000 people still do not have access to drinking water.

 Water scarcity and climate change

-Water scarcity is caused by a complex set of fluctuating, interacting human and environmental factors.
+Water scarcity is caused by a complex set of fluctuating, interacting human and ecological factors.
 Climate change is an important cause of water scarcity.
-For example, the persistent heat is leading to the drying up of water sources in some places.
+The increasing periods of persistent heat is caused by global warming, leads to water sources drying out.

 But climate change also leads to a rise in our sea level, causing flooding.
 These not only lead to dangerous situations, but also to pollution and salinization of water sources.
 Where it is too dry in some places, it becomes too wet in other places.